 Methodology: We collected most relevant posts on LinkedIn talking about WEF Annual Meeting 2026 and created an overall summary only based on these posts.
 If you´re interested in the single posts behind, you can find them here: https://linktr.ee/thomasallgeyer.
 Have a great read!

-If you prefer listening, check out our podcast summarizing the most relevant insights from WEF Annual Meeting 2026:
+If you prefer listening, check out our podcast summarizing the most relevant insights from World Economic Forum Annual Meeting 2026:

 AI & Strategy